Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Problem Formulation

-\begin{remark} Considering the dynamic pricing example, even the variables that strongly predict consumer behavior are not always relevant.
+For certain applications, Assumption~\ref{ass:pos_gra} may be too strong, especially when some relevant variables are relevant locally but not globally in $\XX$.
+Considering the dynamic pricing example, even the variables that strongly predict consumer behavior are not always relevant.
 For instance, the demand for a product may be significantly increased when the income ranges from ``low'' to ``medium'', while the income level becomes almost irrelevant when it is above a certain threshold.
-Technically speaking, the partial derivatives are not always bounded away from zero, in which case Assumption~\ref{ass:pos_gra} may fail. \end{remark}
+Technically speaking, the partial derivatives are not always bounded away from zero, in which case Assumption~\ref{ass:pos_gra} may fail.
+To make our approach more practical, we relax Assumption~\ref{ass:pos_gra} below.